IRS Payment Plan

 What Is an IRS Payment Plan?

-There may be times that you are unable to pay the taxes you owe.
-This can be due to a higher than expected tax burden or a change in your living circumstances.
+There may be times when you are unable to pay the taxes you owe.
+This can be due to a higher-than-expected tax burden or a change in your living circumstances.
 Instead of not paying your taxes, which is an illegal act and can incur harsh financial penalties, you can arrange with the IRS to pay what you owe in monthly installments.

 This leniency can be seen in the interest the IRS charges on unpaid debt.
 Even in an agreed-upon payment plan, you will have to pay interest on your debt to the IRS.
 If you’ve filed your taxes and are simply unable to pay what you owe, you’ll likely have to pay an interest rate of 0.5% of the total unpaid debt each month.